What is Deen City Farm?

 About UsDeen City Farm is an urban farm with an educational focus in the heart of the London Borough of Merton.
 We teach the local community about the rural environment and where their food comes from.
 We have an active Volunteering programme as well as a Riding School offering affordable lessons to the local community.

 We are a registered charity (no. 1008028), supported by Merton Council, and rely upon donations from visitors and the local community to help us carry out our work.
 We play host to a huge range of activities and events; providing educational visits to schools, riding lessons for people of all levels, holiday schemes working in the farm yard and much more!

 Our HistoryDeen City Farm is one of London’s oldest City Farms.
-Established in 1978 on a plot of land where the Phipps Bridge Estate now stands, Deen City Farm has educated the local community for almost 35 years.
+Established in 1978 on a plot of land where the Phipps Bridge Estate now stands, Deen City Farm has educated the local community for over 40 years.

 After a number of different sites in the local area, in 1994 we moved to our current farm, a 5-acre purpose built working farm with gardens and riding school.
 The land that the farm is built on is part of The National Trust’s Modern Hall Park (we are on Bunces Meadow) and the London Borough of Merton supported us to establish the farm here.